GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 - When `DEPENDENCIES`, the rule checks the class path calculated from the project's `dependencies` section and their transitive dependencies.
-- When `DEPENDENCY_MANAGEMENT`, the rule checks a class path consisting of artifacts in the BOM's `dependencyManagement` section and their transitive dependencies.
+- When `DEPENDENCY_MANAGEMENT`, the rule checks a class path consisting of artifacts in the `dependencyManagement` section and their transitive dependencies.

 # Usage